 Above: Children in Maureen Linnane’s toddler class used cardboard materials to create a collage.

 Below: This piece comes from Chandler, the young toddler son of an NAEYC staff member, as he explored art materials.

 Is your classroom full of children’s artwork?
 To feature it in Young Children, see the link at the bottom of the page or email [email protected] for details.

 Send your thoughts on this issue, and on topics you’d like to read about in future issues of Young Children, to [email protected].

 Would you like to see your children’s artwork featured in these pages?
 For guidance on submitting print-quality photos (as well as details on permissions and licensing), see NAEYC.org/resources/pubs/authors-photographers/photos.

 Annie Moses is the editor in chief of Young Children and Teaching Young Children at NAEYC.

 Stephanie Powers is the editor in chief at ZERO TO THREE Journal.

-Kathy L. Reschke, PhD, is a senior content specialist at ZERO TO THREE.
+Kathy L. Reschke, PhD, is senior content specialist for ZERO TO THREE.
 Dr. Reschke contributes to the design and development of competency-based professional development products and services.
 She developed the content for the ZERO TO THREE Critical Competencies for Infant-Toddler Educators™ course manuals, online course, and coaching program. [email protected]